I-44 Business Loop

 Joplin, Duquesne and Duenweg

 Business Loop I-44 travels 11.84 miles in an L-shaped route through Newton and Jasper Counties in southwest Missouri.
-The route combines with Missouri 43 north from Exit 6 along Hearnes Boulevard north to 32nd Street along a divided arterial.
+The route combines with Missouri Route 43 north from Exit 6 along Hearnes Boulevard north to 32nd Street along a divided arterial.
 Main Street (old U.S. 71 Business) takes over as a commercial boulevard to Downtown Joplin and 7th Street.
-The remainder of the route travels east along Missouri 66 (Historic U.S. 66) to Business Loop I-49 near Northpark Mall, northern Duquesne, the Missouri 249 freeway and across the city of Duenweg.
+The remainder of the route travels east along Route 66 (Historic U.S. 66) to Business Loop I-49 near Northpark Mall, northern Duquesne, the freeway along Route 249 and across the city of Duenweg.
 The business route ends at a wye interchange (Exit 15) with I-44 adjacent to Cimarron Road.

 Sarcoxie